mxwllndrsn/muoi/docs/index.md

 ## Stack

-Muoi uses a *MERN* stack w/ React, Node, Mongo, and Heroku for the development deployment.
-Future migration to AWS is planned.
+Muoi uses a *MERN* stack w/ React, Node, Mongo, and Heroku for the [development deployment](https://muoi-dev.herokuapp.com/).
 Muoi was originally written as a single page application with jQuery.

-Development credits go to [Clint Brodar](github.com/cb721) and [Max Anderson](github.com/mxwllndrsn).
+Development credits go to [Clint Brodar](https://github.com/cb721) and [Max Anderson](https://github.com/mxwllndrsn).
 It was inspired by the article [Create a flashcard app without a database](http://brettromero.com/create-flashcard-app-without-database/), by [Brett Romero](https://github.com/vladimiriii).